PeterSYoo/code-journal/README.md

 ## Unsolved Problems

 I lost all 60+ git commit histories after accidently doing a git --force push.
-You can see all the git commit history @ https://api.github.com/repos/petersyoo/code-journal/events.
+You can see all the git commit histories @ https://api.github.com/repos/petersyoo/code-journal/events.

 Need to find out a way to revert back the the git commit histories in a simply easy way.